Wednesday, October 07, 2020

 A stone wall directs us deeper in the trees, but the GPS on my phone want us to stay left, where there is a gated road.
 We follow the wall and reach a water treatment plant, which seems 'wrong', and return to the gated road.
 This road takes us by a staging area for the restoration project, with a large shed, tools, and supplies.
 There are distant views out to the shore, but no way in to the Convento.

 So we double-back to the ticket office, where the wise-cracking ranger asks us if we know where we are going – muito obrigado.
-Then I peer past the roped-off walkway and realize there is a temporary path, marked with short posts and more rope, in the shade along the construction fence.
-I apologize to my friends, and we soon discover the entrance, which during COVID, includes a QR code to download a map (download doesn't work; a partial image here).
+Peering past the roped-off walkway, we realize there is a temporary path, marked with short posts and more rope, in the shade along the construction fence.
+With apologies to our friends, and we soon discover the entrance, which during COVID, includes a QR code to download a map (download doesn't work; a partial image here).

 The approach involves a terraced ramp with a cross on a marker, in the shape of 'home plate', among the mossy pavers.
 When we reach the marker, we see that there is a very narrow set of steps behind it and an awkward slot through the wall – as if you must make a conscious, uncomfortable decision to enter.
 We reach a small courtyard, the Terreiro das Cruzes.
 There is another cross-topped marker on the periphery, and an angry-looking cork is thrusting about in the center.
 Just behind a colossal boulder, we find the Pórtico das Fragas (top image).
 There's a wooden gate and another set of mossy steps; a small arch with a bell is fixed precariously on the tip of the boulder.